Ready to upgrade your wardrobe, Portland-style? Turn heads with the latest fashions from these celebrated Portland designers of color.

 Casual collectors and seasoned sneakerheads can dive into the Portland sneakerhead scene at these Old Town Chinatown shops and businesses.

-Green Hop: The World’s First Historical Hip-Hop Dispensary
+Green Muse: The World’s First Historical Hip-Hop Dispensary

-Northeast Portland dispensary Green Hop pairs recreational cannabis with local music and community-building.
+Northeast Portland dispensary Green Muse pairs recreational cannabis with local music and community-building.